 Manipur has several small-scale industrial units.
 A joint sector plant has been established for the manufacture of drugs and pharmaceuticals.
 Steel fabrication articles, electronic goods and plastic goods are being produced in the state.
 A cement plant has also been established in Manipur.
 Among other industries are spinning mill, ghee manufacturing unit and factories of similar kind.
-Training facilities has been provided to enable the men and woman to acquire technological capability and provide industries with trained manpower.
-Centres for electronic design, technology, plastic Engineering and Technology have been set up at Imphal.
+Training facilities has been provided to enable men and woman to acquire technological capability and provide industries with trained manpower.
+The centers for electronic design, technology, plastic, engineering industry have been set up at Imphal.

 Manipur has many tourism destinations which mainly covers the hill stations, eco tourism areas and the bio-sphere reserves.
 Some of the popular destinations in Manipur are Shree Govindajee Temple, Kaina, Khwairamand Bazaar, Manipur Zoological Garden, Loktak Lake and Sendra Island.
 Other tourist attractions in Manipur are Langthabal Moirang, Moreh, Phubala, Singda, Khongjom, Sahid Mandir, Khonghampat Orchidarium, Keibul Lamjao National Park, Sekta Archeological Living Museum, and the Manipur State Museum.